Jewish businessmen and town founder Marcus OppenheimerView Full Item in University of Washington

 Audio recording of an Irish immigrant songView Full Item in UC Santa Barbara, Library, Department of Special Research Collections

 1907 patent black wax cylinder.
-Inscription on lid: "Mr Keillor"; inscription on box: "Mr Keillor.
+Inscription on lid: "Mr Keillor"; inscription on box: "Mr Keillor."
 Place of recording likely the United States.
 Mr. Keillor.
-Male vocal solo, presumably by the "Mr Keil…
+Male vocal solo, presumably by the "Mr Kei…

 Letter from Carroll Cook to Commissioner of Immigration, Angel IslandView Full Item in UC Berkeley, Ethnic Studies Library

-At school in the promised land, or The story of a little immigrantAntin, Mary, 1881-1949View Full Text in Harvard University
+At school in the promised land, or The story of a little immigrantAntin, Mary, 1881-1949View Full Item in Harvard University

 Chapters from the author's The Promised land.

-Seattle Asahi players on their first tour of Japan, 1914View Full Image in University of Washington
+Seattle Asahi players on their first tour of Japan, 1914View Full Item in University of Washington

 Japanese baseball teams began organizing in Seattle in 1904.
 Seattle Asahi Club's baseball team was formed in 1912 by some players from the Mikado team, an early Issei (first generation immigrant) tea…